csdms/jetstream/jupyter-jetstream.md

 It provides an URL with a token that the user copies to their local browser.
-Anyone can access this Jupyter Notebook as long as the Jetstream VM instance is running.
+Anyone can access this Jupyter Notebook as long as they have a login and the Jetstream VM instance is running.

 We can set up a series of generic users
 (e.g., *csdmsXX*)
-to serve Notebooks for CSDMS and Landlab demos or for a class.
+to serve Notebooks for CSDMS (including Landlab) demos or for a class.

-For a user, the process would be:
+For a user, the process is:

 1. From a terminal, login to the Jetstream instance with a *csdmsXX* username and password; e.g.,